subawocit/cs292f/README.md

     3. GCN-based:
         - Two ChebConv layers with BatchNorm and ReLU
         - To construct fMRI graph representation from raw fMRI signals:
-            - Neurons from visual cortex V1 and V2 were treated as two separate nodes, and V3 and V4 were conbined into another node.
+            - Neurons from visual cortex V1 and V2 were treated as two separate nodes, and V3 and V4 were combined into another node.
-            - Graph node's *features* were the corresponding ROI's normalized voxel activities.
+            - Graph node's *features* were the corresponding ROI's normalized voxel activity.
-            - Graph *edges* were computed by the funtional connectivity across nodes using Pearson's correlation coefficient.
+            - Graph *edges* were computed by the functional connectivity across nodes using Pearson's correlation coefficient.

 ## Datasets
 - [The Natural Scenes Dataset (NSD)](https://naturalscenesdataset.org/)